CoffeeAndCode/jonknapp.com/README.md

 You can now build the website by running `jekyll`, or create a local webserver with `jekyll --server`.

+## Deployment

+The site is deployed using [jekyll-s3](https://github.com/laurilehmijoki/jekyll-s3) by running the command `jekyll-s3` from the command line.

 ## License

 <a rel="license" href="http://opensource.org/licenses/MIT">